 The unsecured committed revolving credit agreement contains a financial covenant whereby the ratio of (a) pre-tax income from operations from the most recent four fiscal quarters to (b) consolidated interest expense for the most recent four fiscal quarters may not be less than 2.0 to 1 at the end of each fiscal quarter.
 The credit agreement contains customary representations and warranties and events of default.
 Payment of outstanding advances may be accelerated, at the option of the lenders, should we default in our obligation under the credit agreement.
-As of December 31, 2009, we complied with all customary affirmative and negative covenants and the financial covenant pertaining to our credit agreement.
+As of December 31, 2010, we complied with all customary affirmative and negative covenants and the financial covenant pertaining to our credit agreement.
 There were no significant compensating balance agreements that legally restricted these funds.

 In addition to the revolving credit facility, we maintain lines of credit with domestic and international commercial banks.
-Our credit limit in various currencies was \$68.9 million in 2009 and \$67.1 million in 2008.
+Our credit limit in various currencies was \$77.2 million in 2010 and \$68.9 million in 2009.

 These lines permit us to borrow at the banks' prime commercial interest rates, or lower.
-We had short-term foreign bank loans against these lines of credit for \$24.1 million in 2009 and \$28.1 million in 2008.
+We had short-term foreign bank loans against these lines of credit for \$24.1 million in 2010 and 2009.

-The maximum amount of our short-term borrowings during 2009 was \$486.4 million.
-The weighted-average interest rate on short-term borrowings outstanding was 8.1% as of December 31, 2009 and 1.2% as of December 31, 2008.
-The higher rate as of December 31, 2009, was primarily associated with short-term borrowings of our international businesses, particularly in India.
+The maximum amount of our short-term borrowings during 2010 was \$42.2 million.
+The weighted-average interest rate on short-term borrowings outstanding was 7.8% as of December 31, 2010 and 8.1% as of December 31, 2009.
+The lower rate as of December 31, 2010, was primarily associated with short-term borrowings of our international businesses, particularly in India.

 We pay commitment fees to maintain our lines of credit.
-The average fee during 2009 was less than .1% per annum of the commitment.
+The average fee during 2010 was less than ..1% per annum of the commitment.

 We maintain a consolidated cash management system that includes overdraft positions in certain accounts at several banks.
 We have the contractual right of offset for the accounts with overdrafts.
-These offsets reduced cash and cash equivalents by \$2.1 million as of December 31, 2009 and \$3.3 million as of December 31, 2008.
+These offsets reduced cash and cash equivalents by \$2.2 million as of December 31, 2010 and \$2.1 million as of December 31, 2009.